haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 ^^^^^^^^^^^^^^^^^

 Changes in the standard library in the compiler should always be staggered.
-It should be possible to upgrade the compiler with only a minor version change or less in the standard library, and possible to upgrade a major version change in the standard library without breaking a compiler.
+It should be possible to upgrade the compiler with only a minor version change or less in the standard library.
+It should likewise be possible to upgrade a major version change in the standard library without breaking a compiler.

 Problem 5: Popular and uncontroversial machinery like ``Text`` not available from the standard library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There has been much grumbling over the years that popular items like ``Text`` which are normally expected to be in standard libraries are not.
+There has been much grumbling over the years that popular items like ``Text`` are not in the standard library.
+Items like these are expected to be languages' standard libraries and elsewhere indeed are found there.

-It is one thing for a standard library to be minimal, and say not offer any string type or operations on that.
+Now, it is one thing for a standard library to be minimal, and say not offer any string type or operations on that.
+That would not be so bad.
 What is worse is that ``base`` does offer ``String``, and furthermore operations on ``String``.
-The problem is thus not so much that it is inconvenient to grab the ``Text``-based functionality from elsewhere, as it is that ``base`` is has a foot-gun in offering alternatives that should be *avoided*.
+The problem is thus not so much that it is inconvenient to grab the ``Text``-based functionality from elsewhere, as it is that ``base`` has a foot-gun in offering alternatives that should be *avoided*.
+Standard libraries which *mislead* the user as to what they ought to do are worse than standard libraries which stay mum altogether.

 Solution criteria
 ^^^^^^^^^^^^^^^^^